elodiekane/elodiekane-portfolio/content/pages/portfolio/project-1.md

 Dataset: [urbansound8k](https://urbansounddataset.weebly.com/urbansound8k.html)

+There were 10 classes within this audio dataset.
+The distribution can be seen below:

 ![](/images/classesNN.PNG)

 We formatted the data by translating the audio waves into spectrograms and then inputting the spectrogram images into the CNN model.
-Below is an example audio wave of a dog barking, and its accompanying spectrogram...
+Below is an example audio wave of a dog barking, and its accompanying spectrogram:

 ![](/images/NN_AudioWave-e8c473ed.PNG)![](/images/NN_Spectrogram-922e481c.PNG)